Notify pending approvers using Automation for JSM Cloud

 Case 2: Using a Group Picker field

-The example rule below is in a scenario where an approver group field is selected as the approver source.
+The example rule below is for a scenario in which an approver group field is selected as the approver source.

 1. When: Scheduled